origadmin/abgen/README.md

 ### Example 2: Type-Level Conversion

-For one-off conversions or to override package-level behavior, you can add a directive directly to a struct.
+For one-off conversions or to override package-level behavior, you can add a directive directly to a struct or type alias.
+These directives must use the `//go:abgen:` prefix and be placed immediately above the type declaration.

 1.  **Add Directive**:
     ```go
     package dto

+    // Example for a simple struct:
     //go:abgen:convert:target="UserPB"
-    //go:abgen:convert:ignore="Password"
+    //go:abgen:convert:ignore="Password" // Ignore specific fields
-    type User struct {
+    type User struct { /* ... fields ... */ }

-        ID       int
-        Username string
-        Password string
-    }
+    // Example for a type alias within a type () block:
+    type (
+        // The 'User' alias, used for conversion to 'UserPB'.
+        // Directives must be placed immediately above the alias declaration.
+        //go:abgen:convert:target="UserPB"
+        //go:abgen:convert:direction="both"
+        //go:abgen:convert:ignore="password,salt"
+        User = ent.User

+        // The 'UserPB' alias, used for conversion back to 'User'.
+        //go:abgen:convert:target="User"
+        //go:abgen:convert:direction="both"
+        UserPB = typespb.User
+    )
     ```

 2.  **Run `abgen`**: